betweentwomidnights/gary-backend-combined/README.md

 the front-end for gary-on-the-fly is [here](https://github.com/betweentwomidnights/gotf-frontend.git).

-there's also a web app at https://thecollabagepatch.com (go to gary's page and click gary4web). i still need to push the web app front-end to github. gary4web uses the `concurrent_gary` setup.
+there's also a web app at https://thecollabagepatch.com (go to gary's page and click gary4web. it is currently offline due to compute resources). i still need to push the web app front-end to github. gary4web uses the `concurrent_gary` setup.

   ```sh
   mv docker-compose-concurrent_gary.yml docker-compose.yml